If you’re looking for places to visit in South West England, here are over 30 suggestions!

 To the beach!

-From the dramatic cliffs of the Jurassic Coast, ending in Exmouth, to the crashing waves of North Devon and Cornwall, to idyllic beaches in South Cornwall, to the family-orientated beaches of Somerset – there’s an expanse of sand for everyone in South West England.
+From the dramatic cliffs of the Jurassic Coast, ending in Exmouth, to the crashing waves of North Devon and Cornwall, to idyllic beaches in South Cornwall, to the family-orientated beaches of Somerset – there’s an expanse of sand for everyone in the West Country.

 If you’re living in Bristol, you could visit Portishead or Weston-Super-Mare, which are a short drive away.
 And there are hundreds more!